 Norman Brook, Baron Normanbrook – Educated at Wolverhampton Grammar School, Norman Craven Brook was Secretary to Cabinet (1947-62), Joint Permanent Secretary to the Treasury (1956-62) and chairman of the BBC in 1964.
 As Sir Norman Brook, he advised John Profumo, Secretary of State for War, to end his affair with Christine Keeler.

-Steve Bull - Stephen George Bull MBE was born on Tipton’s Moat Farm estate in 1965, attending Wednesbury Oak Primary School and Willingsworth High School, where he excelled in the football team.
+Steve Bull – Stephen George Bull MBE was born on Tipton’s Moat Farm estate in 1965, attending Wednesbury Oak Primary School and Willingsworth High School, where he excelled in the football team.
 After playing for Tipton Town and West Bromwich Albion, Steve joined Wolverhampton Wanderers in 1986, playing for the same club until his retirement 13 years later and breaking no less than four Wolves goalscoring records.
-‘Bully’ became the all -time leading scorer with 306 goals in competitive games (250 of them in the Football League, also a club record) and became their highest scorer in a single season when he reached 52 goals in competitive games during the 1987–88 season.
-He also scored a club record of 18 hat -tricks, making 464 league appearances for the club and 561 appearances in total.
+‘Bully’ became the all-time leading scorer with 306 goals in competitive games (250 of them in the Football League, also a club record) and became their highest scorer in a single season when he reached 52 goals in competitive games during the 1987–88 season.
+He also scored a club record of 18 hat-tricks, making 464 league appearances for the club and 561 appearances in total.
 He was also capped 13 times for England, scoring five goals.
-Steve stayed loyal to his club, despite interest from the likes of Coventry City and Newcastle United, and retired as a a Wolves player in 1999.
+Steve stayed loyal to his club, despite interest from the likes of Coventry City and Newcastle United, and retired as a Wolves player in 1999.
 Known to his fans as ‘Bully’, Steve’s rapport with supporters and passion for the game are legendary Also called the ‘Tipton Skin’ for his trademark closely cropped haircut, he received an MBE for services to Association Football.
 One of the main stands at Molineux is now named after him, he was one of the first inductees into the Molineux Hall of Fame, and he was given the Freedom of the City honour in 2018.
 Like many Wolves players from around the country, Steve and his family chose to stay in Wolverhampton when he retired – a tribute to the town and its inhabitants.
 As an adopted Wulfrunian he has put a great deal back into the city via the Steve Bull Foundation.

 Frances Butt – The youngest of ten children, Frances grew up in Wolverhampton.
 All the family played instruments and fooled around singing while washing up.
 Frances wrote short classical and jazz pieces as a child, but never imagined it possible to write ‘for real’.
 In her teens she played keyboards and sang backing vocals with punk band Self Drive, borrowing keyboards from and jamming with reggae band Weapon of Peace.
 During a happy career in the film business she met and married producer/director Bill Butt and they settled in Bristol.
 Frances started writing music again: 10 years of TV soundtracks followed, mostly for wildlife films – one of which resulted in the jazz suite Calls Of The Wild.
 After writing her first song ‘Sometimes’ in 1999, she collaborated with Jimmy Galvin and the Pindrop Band before releasing her first album ‘I Wonder’ in 2005.
 ‘The Girl From Wolverhampton’ album was released in 2008.